-Pol Pot's communist Khmer Rouge killed 2 million Cambodians in his 'killing fields' between 1975 and 1979, with the Darwinist-style logic: 'Keeping you is no gain.
-Losing you is no loss.'
+Pol Pot's communist Khmer Rouge killed 2 million Cambodians in his "killing fields" between 1975 and 1979.

-The article "Nationalism in the Slave States of Soviet Russia, Nazi Germany and now, China," December 23, 2010, was written by Lev Navrozov, an immigrant from the U.S.S.R. who has worked with the Center for the Survival of Western Democracies.
-He stated:
+In the article "Nationalism in the Slave States of Soviet Russia, Nazi Germany and now, China" (Dec.
+23, 2010), Lev Navrozov, an immigrant from the U.S.S.R. who worked with the Center for the Survival of Western Democracies, stated:

 These genocides resulted from ascribing an unequal value to human life.

-Lincoln's phrase 'all men are created equal' influenced other Presidents, such as Franklin D. Roosevelt who stated in United Flag Day broadcast, June 14, 1942:
+Franklin D. Roosevelt stated in his United Flag Day broadcast, June 14, 1942: